Corpus Juris Canonici: Extravagantes

 The general laws of a later date than the "Decree" of Gratian have been called "Extravagantes", i. e. laws not contained in Gratian's Decretum (Vagantes extra Decretum).
 These were soon brought together in new collections, five of which (Quinque compilationes antiquæ) possessed a special authority.
 Two of them, namely the third and the fifth, are the most ancient official compilations of the Roman Church (see Papal Decretals).
-Among other compilations at the end of the twelfth and the beginning of the 13th century the following deserve special attention: "Appendix concilii Lateranensis III"; the collections known as "Bambergensis" (Bamberg), "Lipsiensis" (Leipzig), "Casselana" (Cassel) "Halensis" (Halle), and "Lucensis" (Lucca), so named from the libraries it which the manuscripts of these collections were found; the collection of the Italian Benedictine Rainerus Pomposianus, that of the English canonist Gilbert (Collectio Gilberti), that of his countryman Alanus, professor at Bologna (Collectio Alani) and that of the Spaniard Bernard of Compostella.
+Among other compilations at the end of the twelfth and the beginning of the 13th century the following deserve special attention: "Appendix concilii Lateranensis III"; the collections known as "Bambergensis" (Bamberg), "Lipsiensis" (Leipzig), "Casselana" (Cassel) "Halensis" (Halle), and "Lucensis" (Lucca), so named from the libraries in which the manuscripts of these collections were found; the collection of the Italian Benedictine Rainerus Pomposianus, that of the English canonist Gilbert (Collectio Gilberti), that of his countryman Alanus, professor at Bologna (Collectio Alani) and that of the Spaniard Bernard of Compostella.
 But soon the new era of official collections began to dawn.

 Decretales Gregorii IX

-In 1230 Gregory IX ordered St. Raymund of Pennafort to make a new collection, which is called the "Decretals of Gregory IX" (Decretales Gregorii IX).
+In 1230 Gregory IX ordered Raymond of Penyafort to make a new collection, which is called the "Decretals of Gregory IX" (Decretales Gregorii IX).
 To this collection he gave force of law by the Bull "Rex pacificus", 5 September 1234.
 This collection is also known to canonists as the "Liber extra", i. e. extra Decretum Gratiani.